-(1) PUBLIC BUILDING, PUBLIC USE, AND PUBLIC WORK.-The terms "public building", "public use", and "public work" mean a public building of, use by, and a public work of, the Federal Government, the District of Columbia, Puerto Rico, American Samoa, and the Virgin Islands.

-(2) UNITED STATES.-The term "United States" includes any place subject to the jurisdiction of the United States.
+- (1) PUBLIC BUILDING, PUBLIC USE, AND PUBLIC WORK.-The terms "public building", "public use", and "public work" mean a public building of, use by, and a public work of, the Federal Government, the District of Columbia, Puerto Rico, American Samoa, and the Virgin Islands - (2) UNITED STATES.-The term "United States" includes any place subject to the jurisdiction of the United States. - (3) FEDERAL AGENCY.-The term "Federal agency" has the meaning given the term "executive agency" in section 133 of this title.